-You can help them.
 You can influence them with how you treat them and what you say to them.
-You can support their dreams.
-You can nourish them.
-You can inspire them.
-Present an example.
-Model a behavior.
-Bring about truth or awareness.
+You can support their dreams and nourish them.
+Inspiration is something each of us can do by being a good example, allowing them to model a behavior.
+And who doesn’t love helping someone see the light as they discover truth or awareness.

-But you cannot create change within that person.
+But you cannot create change within that person, Wonder Woman.

-I am talking about rescuing a person from themselves.
+I am talking about trying to be Wonder Woman, swooping in, and rescuing a person from themselves.

 So, here are some truths about rescuing others.

-Rescuing teaches people that they can say hateful things and purposefully destroy things and that the behavior is acceptable.
+- When you rescue someone, it teaches them that they can say hateful things and purposefully destroy things and that the behavior is acceptable.

 And I will be nakedly honest here: when you get to that moment when your soul and instinct realizes that an action is crossing the boundary of help and into the land of rescue, it will break your fucking heart to say no.